mmahdi-farrokhy/TravelAgency/README.md

 ### Order History

 Clicking the "Order History" button will display a page containing a table that lists all registered orders.
+___
+### Flights List

+Clicking the "Flights List" button will display a page that contains a list of available flights.
+Users can filter flights by origin airport, destination airport, departure date and arrival date.
+Once a flight is selected, users can click the "Book" button to proceed to the booking page.